apollo-business-automation/cp4ba-manual-deployment/README.md

 ## Preparing a client to connect to the cluster

 Based on https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.1?topic=deployment-preparing-client-connect-cluster
-and additional for script execution
+and additional utilities for script execution

 Requested tooling provided in the install Pod.